1998 Winter Olympics opening ceremony: Dohyo-iri Ceremony

-33 Sumo Wrestlers chosen from all over Japan entered the stadium to perform the Dohyō-iri ring purification ceremony, which while practiced in the Edo Period, it is one that can be traceable back to an 8th century text.
+33 Sumo Wrestlers chosen from all over Japan entered the stadium to perform the Dohyō-iri ring purification ceremony, which while practiced in the Edo Period, it is one that can be traceable back to an 8th-century text.
 Then Yokozuna Akebono Tarō, eight-time Sumo Grand Champion, and 38 other wrestlers also enter the stadium, totaling the 72 wrestlers.

 During this act, it was announced on the Stadium loudspeakers that the Emperor of Japan Akihito, and his wife, Empress Michiko arrive with IOC President Juan Antonio Samaranch and other dignitaries.

 Then Akebono performed the Yokozuna dohyo-iri ring purification ceremony, the symbolic calling of the attention of the gods and expelling the evil spirits from the competition venue.
 It is more intricate than the normal dohyo-iri ceremony.

 Children of Nagano Welcome the Athletes

 Giant straw Dōsojin, which appear in Shinto folklore in Ōoka village arrive in the stadium.
-150 primary school aged children, local participants of the "One School, One Country" initiative, arrive dressed as Yukinko, traditional straw winter coats and hats.
+150 primary school aged children, local participants of the "One School, One Country" initiative, arrive dressed as Yukinko (children of the snow),they are using a traditional straw winter coats and hats.
 After some dancing, the children take off their straw coats, showing knitted sweaters of country flags representing the 72 nations competing in these Winter Games.
 Each child will march with their country during the Parade of Nations, and will appear also during the lighting of the Olympic Flame.

 Japanese artist Ryoko Moriyama joined the school children to perform a medley of two songs from the 1996 Andrew Lloyd Webber/Jim Steinman musical Whistle Down the Wind: the titular song and “When Children Rule the World”, sung in both Japanese and English.